xrubioj/KotlinInterop/README.md

 - **kotlin-kapt**: second activity converted to Kotlin, using only `kapt`.
 Same issue.
 - **kotlin-workaround**: second activity converted to Kotlin, using `annotationProcessor`.
 Uses a `@JvmField()` to workaround the problem of ButterKnife not injecting the Kotlin activity.

+Notice that there are two small, Espresso tests that check if injection has been successful in each activity.
+Also, the message at the bottom of each activity shows you whether the injection succeeded or not.

 ## License

 > MIT License